๐ŸƒExercise Physiology

 Joint Structure and Function

-- Joint structure determines degrees of freedom—ball-and-socket joints (hip, shoulder) allow triplanar motion while hinge joints (elbow, knee) primarily allow uniplanar motion
+Synovial joints allow the greatest range of movement and are classified by shape: hinge, ball-and-socket, pivot, saddle, condyloid, and gliding.
+Joint structure determines degrees of freedom.
+Ball-and-socket joints (hip, shoulder) allow triplanar motion, while hinge joints (elbow, knee) primarily allow uniplanar motion.

 Muscle Mechanics and Force Production

-- Muscles produce force through contraction types: isotonic (concentric shortens, eccentric lengthens) and isometric (no length change)
+Muscles produce force through different contraction types:

-- Fiber type composition (Type I slow-twitch vs. Type II fast-twitch) determines whether a muscle excels at endurance or power activities
+Fiber type composition (Type I slow-twitch vs. Type II fast-twitch) determines whether a muscle excels at endurance or power activities.

 Mechanical Properties of Biological Tissues